 This process will only take a few minutes and will restore the original software that came with your phone.
 Galaxy S10 owners can use Samsung SmartSwitch or Google restore to get all their apps back.
 Again, this is the last resort if you have major problems.
 If this doesn’t fix it, consider reaching out to Samsung or your carrier for a replacement phone.

 In closing, here’s what you need to know about what’s coming next.
-The Samsung Galaxy S10 is still brand new, and only just a few months old.
-Samsung issued a day-one software update, more fixes in April, and we’re expecting at least 1-2 more very important bug-fixing or maintenance updates in May or June.
+The Samsung Galaxy S10 is still only a few months old and on new software.
+Samsung issued a day-one software update, fixed problems with updates in April, May, and June, and we’re expecting at least 1-2 more very important bug-fixing or maintenance updates this summer.
 As more people buy one and Samsung gathers info, they’ll rapidly deploy patches to fix any issues.

-Basically, just know that big updates are coming soon.
+Basically, just know that a few more updates are coming soon, in addition to Android Q later this year.
 For now, drop us a comment below if you’re experiencing any other major issues and we’ll do our best to help, or research a fix for you.
 Otherwise, enjoy everything your phone has to offer.

 The macOS Mojave update could completely change how you use your Mac and the new version adds in access to Apple News+...